Domesticated plants and animals of Austronesia: Calophyllum inophyllum (mastwood)

 Aside from shipbuilding, tamanu oil extracted from the fruit kernels were important in Polynesian culture.
 The oils, as well as poultices made from leaves and flowers, are also commonly used for traditional medicine.
 The leaves contain compounds that are poisonous to fish and can be used as fish poison.

 The reconstructed Proto-Austronesian word for mastwood is *bitaquR, with modern cognates including Ilocano bittáug; Ifugao bitául; Bikol, Cebuano, Maranao, Mansaka and Manobo bitáʻog or bitaʻug; Nias bito; Palauan btáʻəs; Wetan witora; and Asilulu hataul.
 The Western Malayo-Polynesian words for mastwood is derived from the doublet Proto-Austronesian *bintaŋuR, with cognates including Iban, Malay and Toba Batak bintangur or bentangur; Tontemboan wintangor; and Malagasy vintáno.
 In Proto-Oceanic, the reconstructed word is pitaquR, with cognates including Nauna pitɨ; Loniu pitow; Nali pirow; Seimat hita; Aua piʻaw; Pohnpeian isou; Rotuman hefau; Fijian vetau, Tongan fetaʻu; Niue, Samoan, and Tuvaluan fetau; Nukuoro hedau; and Rennellese hetaʻu.
 In most of these languages, the name specifically refers to C. inophyllum, although in Ifugao, Maranao, Nias, Wetan, and Fijian, the name has become more generalized to large timber trees.

 Another set of cognates for C. inophyllum in Proto-Oceanic can be reconstructed as *tamanu.
 Its difference from *pitaquR is unclear, but given the distinction between the terms in the Mussau reflex, *tamanu probably originally referred to specimens of the tree that grow in island interiors and not on the coastlines.
 Modern cognates include Mussau, Tongan, Niue, Samoan, and Rarotongan tamanu; Fijian damanu; and Hawaiian kamani.

 Cananga odorata (ylang-ylang)

 Cananga odorata, with its large, aromatic flowers, is used for ornamentation.
+The species originated from the Philippines.
 It is not known whether it is native to Polynesia and Melanesia or introduced.

 Citrus

 Numerous species of Citrus are native to Island Southeast Asia, Mainland Southeast Asia, East Asia, South Asia and Near Oceania.
 The Austronesians cultivated and gathered a variety of citrus for food, medicine and washing with the thorns being used as piercing implements for tattooing.
 Citrus hystrix, Citrus macroptera, and Citrus maxima were also among the canoe plants carried by Austronesian voyagers eastwards into Micronesia and Polynesia.
+Most Polynesian names describing citruses are named moli ultimately from Proto-Oceanic *molis; whether a link to PMP *limaw is present (albeit indirect) or otherwise is uncertain.